 If you’re looking for one of the best laptops under $300, you’re going to have to make some sacrifices, but that doesn’t mean you have to be stuck with a bad notebook.
 There are laptops under $300 that offer 1080p displays, long battery life and even 2-in-1 functionality that have landed on our best laptops page.

 If you’re against getting even the best Chromebooks, you might want to reconsider, especially because those devices will most likely run a lot smoother with a weaker processor compared to a Windows 10 machine.
-We recently reviewed the Tanoshi 2-in-1 kids tablet, which is affordable, but it's actually not very good.
-Check out our best cheap laptop deals for May 2020 to catch the best deal on an affordable laptop.
+Check out our best cheap laptop deals in August 2020 to catch the best deal on an affordable laptop.
+Looking for a tablet on sale?
+See the best tablet deals and sales.

 - Check out the best cheap tablets